WTINE20 – Zambia

 “Where there is no Engineer – Designing for Community Resilience” is a design initiative coordinated jointly by the Development Technology Research Group in Dublin Institute of Technology and Engineers Without Borders Ireland.
-This development education program is funded by Irish Aid and delivered in partnership with Concern Worldwide and Engineers Ireland.
+This development education program is funded by Irish Aid and the EU DEAR Build Solid Ground Campaign focusing on SDG11.

 This design initiative is open to both students and professionals and gives participants to opportunity to design creative solutions to real-life development problems.